What an adventure!

 Instead of continuing by boat down and around, there’s a skinny peninsula you can cross by land using a mototaxi.
 The frenzied scene of tuk-tuks was reminiscent of SE Asia.
 We had departed from the Napo, yet it seemed that we had arrived on the Menkong.
 We hopped into one of these three-wheeled motorbikes and were whisked across the shortcut, finally reaching the mighty Amazon River.

-With four very full days on the river, a few sleepless nights, bucket showers, and a diet almost entirely of peanut butter crackers and the occasional chicken & rice, it had all taken its toll on us.
-It was an incredible adventure that we were so happy to have embarked on.
-Yet we were also quite ready for our river journey to conclude.
+It was four very full days on the Napo and Amazon River.
+It included a few sleepless nights, bucket showers, and a diet almost entirely of peanut butter crackers along with the occasional chicken & rice.
+It had all taken a little toll on us.

 Reflecting on the Napo River Journey from Coca to Iquitos